ContentMine/ebi_workshop_20141006/sessions/OVERVIEW.md

 There are 6-8 members of the ContentMine team present and they are delighted to work with individuals or groups as required.
 Do not suffer in silence!

+### Etherpad and Spreadsheets

+It is very useful to capture contributions this way; use http://pads.cottagelabs.com/p/ebiworkshop for immediate thoughts, shared resources, etc. (Use links where this are large).
+Please identify yourself (button at Top/Right).
+At the end of the day key material will be transcribed

+It may be useful to create Google Spreadsheets for more structured feedback

 ## Methods of working